ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 ### Editing

 Enable editing by setting the `editable` attribute to `true`.
-This uses the default [Cell Editor](../cell-editing/) for the cell data type:
+This uses the default [Cell Editor](../cell-editing/) for the cell data type.

 <snippet transform={false} language="jsx">
 | const [colDefs, setColDefs] = useState([